samuel-bronnenmeier/old-website/README.md

 *****************
 <a name="ProjectStatus"></a>
 ### Project Status
 The AI won't get any better so I started with the other pages.
-Cross your fingers!
+Keep your fingers crossed!